0yech/42_piscine_kickstart/README.md

 If you're reading this, you maybe know what a Git repository is, but if that's not the case.
 Let me help you real quick.

 Git is a version control system.
-It's purpose is to upload, share and update project files in what we call repositories.
+Its purpose is to upload, share and update project files in what we call repositories.

 A repository is basically a folder you've initiated git within it.
 The purpose of version controlling is being able to go back to any older version of your project.
 It has many other purposes, specially later on for group projects.
 For now, we'll keep it very very simple.